botpress/botpress/docs/guide/docs/tutorials/contextual-faq.md

 ### From version 12.8 onwards

-The list of available contexts come from your bot's existing questions, instead of the qna.json configuration.
+Contexts listed in the dropdown menu are sourced from all your existing content (questions & NLU intents).
+The `qna.json` configuration file is no longer used to provide a list of contexts.
 To create a new context, open or add a Q&A, input the context in the **Contexts** field, then select **+ Create context**:

 ![Category](assets/faq-qna-new-context.png)